 - 1. Restrict the sample to students in grades three through eight. - 2.
-Recode test results for PASA Reading and PSSA English Language Arts so that both types of results are treated as the same subject, "English Language Arts". - 3.
+Recode test results for PASA Reading and PSSA English Language Arts so that both types of results are treated as the same subject, called "English Language Arts". - 3.
 Identify each student's best score on each PSSA exam, and ensure that each student is counted only once at any given school. - 4.
 Assign a proficiency flag to each student: - a.
 PROFICIENT, if the student's best score was either proficient or advanced - b.
 NOT PROFICIENT, if the student's best score was either basic or below basic

 - 5. Assign an advanced flag to each student: - a.
 ADVANCED, if the student's best score was advanced - b.
 NOT ADVANCED, if the student's best score was proficient, basic, or below basic - 6.
 Calculate the proficiency and advanced rate metrics as follows: - a.
 Proficiency rate: Total number of students who scored proficient or better (4a) divided by total number of students who took the PSSA exam (4a + 4b) - b.
 Advanced rate: Total number of students who scored advanced (5a) divided by total number of students who took the PSSA exam (5a + 5b) - 7.
 Assign an exception code as appropriate: - a.
-NOT APPLICABLE, if the school does not serve any grades between third and eighth grade. - b.
+NOT APPLICABLE, if the school does not serve any grades between third and eighth grade or if the metric is related to science but the school does not serve fourth or eighth grade. - b.
 INSUFFICIENT SAMPLE, if the school served tested grades but had fewer than eligible 25 students.